Need to adjust the reference interest rate? Contact us as a tenant with any queries via our tenant portal myLivit.

 Further questions about the reference interest rate are answered in our FAQ.

-What does it mean for me, as a tenant, if the reference interest rate rises?
+What does it mean for me, as a tenant, if the reference interest rate drops?